 Master of Health Informatics

 The MHI program is designed to train individuals who are interested in using information technology to solve health care problems.
-The curriculum consists of 30 credits (31 beginning Spring 2016) of coursework.
+The curriculum consists of 31 credits of coursework.
 Students take a sequence of core informatics courses and add electives to specialize their degree.
+MHI students have an average graduation time of 1.6 years or 5 semesters.

 Master of Science